 Method-1:Modification to the decoding process for inter prediction samples

 Method-1 checks the motion-sameness of Bi-predicted PUs and use the L0 MC process instead of the weighted MC process if the two motion information are identical.
+Figure 2 illustrates the concept of the proposed method.

+Figure 2 – Illustration of Method-1

 Appendix A describes the required modification to WD3 text for Method-1.